Back to Podcast Guides

 • separate attention from awareness without forcing a special state;

-• treat shadow work as digestion, not self-improvement theater;
+• treat shadow work as digestion, with real stakes and real relief;

 • build containers, teachers, and peer fields that make long-term practice safer.

-1For NSM readers, the key distinction is not “spiritual vs. somatic.”
-It is whether the practice increases contact with reality or helps you bypass the body.
+1For Nervous System Mastery readers, the key distinction: does the practice increase contact with reality, or help you bypass the body?

 Make the ground your first meditation object

-This is deceptively simple.
-The instruction is not “relax harder.”
+The instruction is not "relax harder."
 It is to make contact with the most literal support available: floor, chair, earth, bed, wall, cushion.
-In John’s language, the ground beneath you is not a preliminary step before nonduality.
-It is one of the most direct places to practice nonduality because the “ground” is arising within experience right now.3
+In John's language, the ground beneath you is not a preliminary step before nonduality.
+It is one of the most direct places to practice nonduality because "ground" is arising within experience right now.

 Use this as a hierarchy of practice: